webiny/webiny-js/docs/ARCHITECTURE_AND_CONCEPTS.md

 This one tiny utility solves a lot of problems with package resolution across the entire monorepo.
 With this mechanism in place, we can safely rely on native node.js module resolution without dirty hacks, path mapping, webpack aliases, etc.

-One thing to be aware of is that _your packages must be built_ if you wnt to use them!
+One thing to be aware of is that _your packages must be built_ if you want to use them!

 ## Infrastructure